-The creatures inhabit a "two-and-a-half dimensional" world: effectively a 2D platform environment with multiplane depth cueing so that objects can appear, relative to the user, to be in front of or behind each other.
+The creatures inhabit a " $2\frac{1}{2}$ -dimensional" world: effectively a 2D platform environment with multi-plane depth cueing so that objects can appear, relative to the user, to be in front of or behind one another.
 On a typical Windows95 system, the world measures approximately 15 screens horizontally by 4 screens vertically, with the window scrolling smoothly to follow a selected creature.
-Within the world there are a number of objects which the creature can interact with in a variety of ways.
+Within the world there are a number of objects that the creature can interact with in a variety of ways.
 The system has been written using object-oriented programming techniques: virtual objects in the world such as toys, food, etc. have scripts attached that determine how they interact with other objects, including the creature agents and the static parts of the environment.
 Some objects are "automated", such as elevators which rise/fall when a button is pressed.
-Other objects and environments may be added later.
-A screenshot showing a view of part of the world is shown in Figure 1.
+Additional objects and environments may be subsequently acquired (e.g., by downloading from a web-site) and added to the world.
+A screen-shot showing a view of part of the world is shown in Figure 2